HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Line_Properties.md

 Info property holds any JSObject.
 Post assigning the JSObject to info property, the JSObject should not be modified.
 For example,

-{% highlight voltMx %}​​​​​var inf = {
+{% highlight voltMx %}var inf = {
     a: 'hello'
 };
 widget.info = inf; //works
 widget.info.a = 'hello world';
 //This will not update the widget info a property to Hello world.
-//widget.info.a will have old value as hello.​
+//widget.info.a will have old value as hello.
-{% endhighlight %}​​​​​
+{% endhighlight %}

 Example

-{% highlight voltMx %}​​​​​//Defining the properties for a Line with info property. var lineBasicConf = {
+{% highlight voltMx %}//Defining the properties for a Line with info property. var lineBasicConf = {
     id: "line1",
     skin: "gradlblskin",